RodrigoScola/Resumos/dataScience/statistics_fundamentals.md

+#statistics #dataScience #math

 # Sampling Distributions for Data Science

-## sampling from a population
+## Sampling from a population

-since collecting data for an entire population is often impossible, researchers may use a smaller sample of data to try to answer their questions
+Since collecting data for an entire population is often impossible, researchers may use a smaller sample of data to try to answer their questions

-## sampling distributions
+## Sampling distributions

-each time we sample from a population, we will get a slightly different sample mean, in order to understand how much variation we can expect in those sample means, we should
+Each time we sample from a population, we will get a slightly different sample mean, in order to understand how much variation we can expect in those sample means, we should

 - take a lot of random samples